 A few years ago, I started investigating options for what we’d do when my husband retired.
 We’ll be debt free, except for living expenses – utilities and food.
 We won’t need much, but we will need some.
 So, one day I stumbled upon Amazon FBA.
 It intrigued me because I liked the fact that it was something I could do without being tied to the house or inventory.
 We want to be able to travel on the spur of the moment, you know.
 Homeschooling fits our lifestyle and he is growing so quickly, we can’t waste a single day.

 Being an entrepreneur and teacher at heart, it is only natural to share what we learn with others.

 Important: Information in this document does not constitute tax or legal advice and must not be used as such.
 If you have tax or legal questions, please contact your professional adviser.
-This course is simply to demonstrate how to use the accounting software.
+Any course offered here is simply to demonstrate how to use the accounting software or spreadsheets.

 © Southern Mom Flair - All template designs and courses are for your personal business use only and may not be resold or redistributed under any circumstances.